sdrm-project/.github/SUPPORT.md

 # SDRM Support

-If you need help with the SDRM project, please use the following resources.
+If you need assistance with the SDRM project, the following options are available.

-## Questions
+## Questions and Discussion

-Open a GitHub Discussion or Issue in the appropriate repository.
+You can open an issue in the appropriate repository for:

+- Questions
+- Clarifications
+- Discussion about SDRM components

+## Bug Reports

+If you encounter a bug, please create a new issue and include:

+- Description of the problem
+- Steps to reproduce
+- System environment information

-## Security Issues
+## Feature Requests

-Please report security concerns privately.

-See SECURITY.md for reporting procedures.
+Suggestions for improvements are welcome.

+Please submit feature requests using the issue templates.

 ## Contact

+For general inquiries or private communication:

 sdrm.systems@gmail.com